onasunnymorning/domain-os/README.md

 ## Deployment
 The app is containerized and geared towards a kubernetes runtime.
-* githun CI pipeline running unit and integration tests + push new images (CD pending)
+* github CI pipeline running unit and integration tests + push new images (CD pending)
 * Helm for templating deployments
 * Docker compose or Tilt for a quick feedback look when developing
 * Postman integration tests